-With the CW DC television series embarking on a giant CRISIS ON INFINITE EARTHS crossover this season, I’ve been getting a lot of CRISIS-related questions lately.
+With both the DC and Marvel cinematic universes delving into multiverse-based storylines, I’ve been getting a lot of multiverse-related questions lately.
 Which makes it the perfect time for a refresher course…

 “What’s the difference between the Justice League and the Justice Society?
 Who came first?”